codesplinta/busser/README.md

 Without **react-busser**, one can choose to build a solution like [this one](https://github.com/notrab/react-use-cart/tree/main) but the problem with it is that:

-1. It is reuses code logic where it's not needed.
+1. It loads reusable code logic where it's not needed.
-2. It relies heavily on event listeners as function props which tightly couple a parent component to it's child component.
+2. It relies heavily on event listeners as function props which tightly couple a parent component data needs to it's child component.
 3. It requires it's own context provider (a lot of the time this can lead to a very nested mess of providers).

 We can take another approach with the **react-busser** way.